Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Diagrammatic Theory for Interacting Brownian Particles

 \subsection{Regularization of Spurious Divergences}

-A key difference between the present diagrammatic theory and standard field-theoretic approaches \cite{andreanov2006dynamical, kim2008fluctuation} is the absence of explicit response functions, $\partial_t F_0(k;t)$ and $\partial_t F(k;t)$, in the diagrammatic rules.
+A key difference between the present diagrammatic theory and standard field-theoretic approaches \cite{andreanov2006dynamical, kim2008fluctuation} is the absence of explicit response functions, either bare $\partial_t F_0(k;t)$ or renormalized $\partial_t F(k;t)$, in the diagrammatic rules.
 This apparent absence complicates the analysis of long-time dynamics in certain instances.
 Suppose, for example, that one has identified a particular resummation of bare diagrams for the intermediate scattering functions that results in an approximate $F(k;t)$ that exhibits a long-lived plateau for some values of control parameters.
 It is then natural to examine corrections from additional classes of diagrams of diagrams perturbatively, by expressing them in terms of the approximate scattering function.
 However, when $F(k;t)$ remains approximately constant over an extended time window, the time integrals associated with these perturbative corrections typically give rise to spurious temporal divergences.
 Consider, for instance, the third diagram in Fig.~\ref{fig:bare_PT}, which, for the sake of argument, may be regarded as belonging to an additional class of diagrams.
 If there exists a long time interval over which $F(k;t)$ is approximately constant, then the contribution of this diagram will scale as $t^{n}$, where $n$ is an integer determined by the number of vertices.
 Consequently, evaluation at large times leads to unphysical divergences in the corresponding time integrals.

 The resolution to these issues lies in reintroducing the response functions so as to precisely cancel the divergences outlined above.
 This can be achieved through a systematic targeted resummation of specific classes of diagrams.
-To this end, we introduce the longitudinal and transverse resolvents
+To this end, we introduce the longitudinal